Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This post may contain affiliate links.
-Read our disclosure policy.
+This post may contain affiliate links (disclosure policy).

-Crisp and golden on the outside yet soft and flakey on the inside, these mocha coconut macaroons come together with simple ingredients in no time.
-Naturally gluten free and vegan, they’re dipped in chocolate and loaded with sweet coconut flavor for a tasty dessert perfect for every occasion.
+Crisp and golden on the outside yet soft and flakey on the inside, these Mocha Coconut Macaroons come together with simple ingredients in no time.
+Naturally gluten-free and vegan, they’re dipped in chocolate and loaded with sweet coconut flavor for a tasty dessert perfect for every occasion.

-a bowl of vegan mocha coconut macaroons
+a bowl of vegan mocha coconut macaroons this for later

-Gluten Free Coconut Macaroons
+Gluten-Free Coconut Macaroons

 If you’ve never had a coconut macaroon, you’re seriously missing out!
 In fact, they might be my all-time favorite cookie.
 Bold statement, I know.
 However, while I love all the classics like chocolate chip and sugar cookies, there’s just something truly irresistible about the light and chewy texture and sweet taste of macaroons.
 I can’t get enough!